graceoflives/clicker-lister/README.md

 # Clicker Lister
-Extract info from your Clicker Heroes.
+Extract info from your Clicker Heroes save game in Reddit-friendly format.

 # Author
 graceoflives.